-When the Portuguese 'discovered' the islands that make up Cape Verde they were uninhabited.
-Situated half way between Portugal and South America, the ten islands and five islets made for an ideal trading station for all sorts of goods including the slave trade.
-However, when the slave trade ended, there was little use for Cape Verde as it was no longer required for transit, nor did it have any meaningful natural resources.
-Despite this, its strategic importance allowed it to remain as a supply destination for ships travelling to and from the Americas with its harbour port Mindelo on the island of Sao Vicente coming to prominence in the 19th century.
+When the Portuguese 'discovered' the islands that make up Cape Verde, they were uninhabited.
+Situated halfway between Portugal and South America, the ten islands and five islets made for an ideal trading station for all sorts of goods including the slave trade.
+However, when that trade ended, there was little use for Cape Verde as it was no longer required for transit, nor did it have any meaningful natural resources.
+Despite this, its strategic importance allowed it to remain as a supply destination for ships travelling to and from the Americas with its harbour Port Mindelo on the island of Sao Vicente coming to prominence in the 19th century.
 However, without generating revenue, Portugal was unwilling to invest in its colony, but neither was it prepared to let it go leading to increasing resentment from the island settlers.

 Details of current volunteer work

 opportunities in each of the